 The ticket into the storehouse comes with a complimentary pint or soft drink that can be exchanged once, but the visitor has several different options for how to exchange the ticket.
 One way is at the Gravity Bar on the seventh floor, a 360-degree glass-walled bar which provides breath-taking views the city’s sites.
 Another way is at the Guinness Academy on the fourth floor, where visitors learn to pour the “perfect pint” of Guinness (anyone who has seen a bartender pour a pint of Guinness knows there is a process).

 The third option is Gilroy’s on the second floor, where the ticket can be exchanged for a flight of three 1/3 pints from a choice of 8-9 varieties of Guinness.
 Regardless of the chosen exchange, definitely step into this last bar.
 Extra free tasters of new beers are passed around at the top of the hour (the Guinness Dublin Amber Pale Ale is phenomenal) and then as a surprise, Irish music and dancing ensues.

 Overall, the Guinness Storehouse is a great experience, but rather than a museum about beer, it is more like an amusement park for beer.
 While that is not a bad thing—it is fun, especially if you love the famous stout—the amusement park-like crowds become overwhelming in some of the confined spaces.
 Thus ensues some pushing and overcrowding.

 The Guinness Storehouse is open seven days a week from 9:30 AM – 5 PM.
-Adult tickets depend on time of entry and “experience” add-ons, but start from €14 and include a complimentary pint and soft drink.
+Adult tickets depend on time of entry and “experience” add-ons, but start from €14 and include a complimentary pint or soft drink.